 Resisting Structural Evil -- certainly a challenging book title and an important work, CEJS sat down with author Dr. Cynthia Moe-Lobeda.
 Click here to watch our interview with her and learn more about her teaching and research.

-This past summer Dr. Hillard of SU's English Department traveled
+In the summer of 2014, Dr. Hillard of SU's English Department traveled

 to South Africa to develop partnerships with wildlife conservation and human